-- When either ALS certification or possessing adult life support capabilities is a curriculum requirement, a relevant course aligned to current Resuscitation Council UK (RCUK) guidelines will be funded from the study leave budget. - When current ALS certification is required by the trainee's LEP/employer but ALS certification or possessing adult life support capabilities is not a curriculum requirement, (for example, when GP doctors in training are in acute medical placements), the LEP should be responsible for funding ALS and the time spent undertaking the course should not come out of the individual's study leave time allowance. - A blended learning approach should generally be used for initial training minimising the amount of face-to-face training and assessment to save on faculty time and costs.
-Postgraduate doctors in training should be given study leave time for both the online and face-to-face elements of the course.
-The amount that HEE will reimburse course providers for initial training is usually capped at £275 per delegate. - Top up training should be delivered through short refresher courses.
-The amount that HEE will reimburse course providers for one day refresher courses and half day refresher courses is usually capped at £275 and £175 per delegate respectively.
+- When either ALS certification or possessing adult life support capabilities is a curriculum requirement (e.g., Foundation Programme), a relevant course aligned to current Resuscitation Council UK (RCUK) guidelines will be funded from the study leave budget. - When current ALS certification is required by the trainee's LEP/employer but ALS certification or possessing adult life support capabilities is not a curriculum requirement, (for example, when GP doctors in training are in acute medical placements), the LEP should be responsible for funding ALS and the time spent undertaking the course should not come out of the individual's study leave time allowance. - A blended learning approach should generally be used for initial training minimising the amount of face-to-face training and assessment to save on faculty time and costs.
+Postgraduate doctors in training should be given study leave time for both the online and face-to-face elements of the course. - With effect from 1 April 2023, the amount that HEE will reimburse course providers for initial training is usually capped at £350 per delegate (i.e., where ALS is arranged on behalf of trainees directly with course providers). - £350 should usually also be the maximum re-imbursed ALS course fee cost when individually applied for by trainees.
+However, individual circumstances should be considered where higher costs have been incurred (e.g., trainee unable to secure local ALS course) - Top up training should be delivered through half day refresher courses where available.
+The amount that HEE will reimburse course providers for one day refresher courses and half day refresher courses is usually capped at £350 and £175 per delegate respectively.